Heartland Inventory and Monitoring

 Northern Rockies Conservation Cooperative, 520-404-9991

-Tani is a Research Associate with the Northern Rockies Conservation Cooperative and a science communicator for the Heartland I&M Network.
-She works with network scientists to publish monitoring reports and creates content for web science articles.
+Tani is a Research Associate with the Northern Rockies Conservation Cooperative and the Heartland I&M Network.
+She works with network scientists on a avariety of science, writing, and webmaster tasks.
 Tani has an M.S. in Wildlife and Fisheries Sciences from Texas A&M University and a B.S. in Ecology and Evolutionary Biology from the University of Arizona.
 She also works with other NPS I&M networks and on the NPS Natural Resource Publication Series.
 Tani has more than 25 years of experience in science writing, editing, publishing, ecological research, and teaching.

 NPS